zoomix/ionic_feeder/README.md

 Ionic Feeder
 =====================

 ##An app to help out with breastfeeding.
+See http://zoomix.github.io/ionic_feeder/ for more info.

 ## Tests